FDSI/Second-FDSI-Workshop/ZoomLinks.md

 This document provides all the zoom invite links and phone numbers.
-We will start with the full group activities in the first section and then give the remote breakout discussions in the second section.
+We have interleaved the Zoom meeting information with the agenda (in italics).
+The 8 zoom sessions are in bold just ahead of the agenda items the session covers and the links for each zoom meeting are immediately after those agenda items.
+In each case we start the Zoom meeting 5 minutes before to the first agenda topic covered.
 If you have not done so already, you will need to download the zoom software from this link https://zoom.us/

 Friday, April 12